copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 81**

-- (Pierce County WA -- 2:14 AM Officer Assistance Call) Sheriff's Dept. South Hill Precinct -- Deputy Kris Nordstrom likes the guy he works with, all the squad guys, his sgt, lt, good to have the support, teamwork and camaraderie, they all chase bad guys and go home safely, that's their goal.
+- (Pierce County, WA -- 2:14 AM Officer Assistance Call) Sheriff's Dept. South Hill Precinct -- Deputy Kris Nordstrom likes the guy he works with, all the squad guys, his sgt, lt, good to have the support, teamwork and camaraderie, they all chase bad guys and go home safely, that's their goal.